 At the moment (Jan’ 2019) there are no mature portfolio management frameworks that include ‘change the business’ as well as ‘run the business’ / ‘business as usual’.
 AgilePfM was launched by the Agile Business Consortium (previously DSDM Consortium) as part of their Agile Business Change Framework.
 However, it is becoming increasingly clear that the overarching agile portfolio management principles are based on frameworks like SAFe, Agile PfM and Disciplined Agile.

-The business focus provides frameworks to increase business agility by changing the mindset of all staff in the organisation.
+The culture targeted block provides frameworks to increase business agility by changing the mindset of all staff in the organisation.
 What does it mean to work in an agile way?
 How can we make sure that the Agile Manifesto values and principles are understand and applied, and the Scrum values (courage, focus, commitment, respect and openness) are part of what we are doing?
 If the right mindset is in place it makes it much easier to implement an agile framework.
 In figure 1 the following frameworks are mentioned:

 - Open Space Agility (OSA) is a safe, pragmatic and repeatable technique for getting a rapid and lasting Agile adoption.
 It works with the framework you are currently using, and OSA can be added at any time.
 OSA is used to actively engage as many employees as possible in your Agile program.